 Technical description and implementation

-The project is expected to improve EU energy security by allowing very high penetration (up to 100%) of RES in the grid with simultaneous decommission of large SG driven by conventional fuels.
-This fact will also have a large impact on the environment and will contribute to solving the global climate and energy challenges.
-The high RES penetration will be achieved by making their variable generation more predictable and grid friendly through the coordinated action of the new functionalities of the DRES/BESS and their coordinated control.
-This impact is expected to be large due to the reasonable additional cost that will be required for the provision of these functionalities.
-The generic and unified approach followed by EASY-RES in making the DRES/BESS exhibit new functionalities, thereby be able to offer AS, brings cohesion and coherence in the development of new renewable energy technologies.
-Since the EASY-RES approach will also enable the individual DRES owners to participate actively in the future operation of the electricity grids, it is expected to have socio-economic impact too.
-As a whole, the EASY-RES results will verify that the policy of the European Commission in supporting larger RES penetrations in the electricity grid and transforming the prosumers into active players of the future smart grids is feasible.
+The project is expected to improve EU energy security by allowing very high penetration (up to 100%) of RES in the grid.
+This will have a profound positive impact on the environment and will contribute to solving the global climate and energy challenges.
+The high RES penetration will be achieved by making their generation more predictable and grid friendly.
+Since the EASY-RES approach will also enable the individual DRES owners to participate actively in the future operation of the electricity grids, we also expect a profound socio-economical impact.
+Furthermore, the EASY-RES project will verify that the support of the European Commission in supporting larger RES penetrations in the electricity grid, and transforming the prosumers into active players of the future smart grids, is a feasible vision.